19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 19. CioccolaTò: Turin, February

-Whether you’re single or partnered, Turin makes the ideal Valentine’s getaway thanks to CioccolaTò—a celebration of the city’s chocolate heritage that includes gianduiotto (hazelnut chocolate) and bicerin—a cosy chocolate-coffee drink.
+Whether you’re single or partnered, Turin makes the ideal Valentine’s getaway thanks to CioccolaTò—a celebration of the city’s chocolate heritage dating back to 2003.

 Visitors can wander between stalls, join chocolate-making workshops, watch cooking demos, and even see elaborate chocolate sculptures on display.